 When money is tight and it doesn’t look like your job will be offering you a raise anytime soon, saving money can feel like an impossible task.
-However, there is something you can do to maximize how much money you get each paycheck and help you build up your saving account.
+However, there is something you can do to maximize how much money you get each paycheck and help you build up your savings account.
 What is it?
-It’s making sure that your withholding are correct for your situation.
+It’s making sure that your withholdings are correct for your situation.

 How Filling Out Your W-4 Can Build Your Savings

 When you first started working at your current company, the human resources department probably gave you plenty of paperwork to review.
 Besides sharing company policies and employee benefits, however, you also received a W-4, also known as Employee’s Withholding Allowance Certificate.

 Based on the allowances you calculated on that W-4, your employer will automatically deduct your tax withholdings for the year.

 Having this completed correctly makes it easier come tax time when you have to file.
 If you under-withhold for the year, you’ll have a big tax bill to pay come April — not a great situation to be in.
 However, if you’re overly aggressive and withhold too much from your taxes, you’ll shrink your paychecks for the entire year, which can hurt your ability to save money.

 When filling out your W-4, there are a few questions to consider that affect your allowance:

 - Can someone else claim you as a dependent on your taxes?